sondosaabed/Palestine-Cities-Map/README.md

 # Palestinian map using Java, JavaFX Astar (A*) and Greedy Best First Serach (GBFS)
-Summary
+## Summary
-Throughout the development of this project, the process was divided into 3 sections.
-The first section (Data Collection) collects data including Cities, roads, and air distance comma-separated Values (CSV) files.
-The second section (Methodology) is concerned with the selected algorithms, their implementation, and the justification of that selection.
-The third section (User Interface) presents the user interface specifications.
+Throughout the development of this project, the process was divided into 3 sections:
+- The first section (Data Collection) collects data including Cities, roads, and air distance comma-separated Values (CSV) files.
+- The second section (Methodology) is concerned with the selected algorithms, their implementation, and the justification of that selection.
+- The third section (User Interface) presents the user interface specifications.

 # Screenshots of the Running Program:
 First Scene Broswe for the citits file